cyrus-and/chrome-remote-interface/README.md

   array returned by `http://host:port/json` containing the tab list and must return the numeric index of a tab.
 Defaults to a function which returns the currently active tab (`function (tabs) { return 0; }`).
 - `protocol`: [Remote Debugging Protocol][rdb] descriptor object.
-  Defaults to the protocol fetched directly from the Chrome repository, if available, otherwise falls back to an hardcoded version.
+Passing `null` causes the proper protocol descriptor to be fetched from the remote Chrome repository according to the version exposed by the instrumented Chrome instance, falling back to the default if that is not possible.
+Defaults to the [hardcoded local version][local-json].

 `callback` is a listener automatically added to the `connect` event of the returned `EventEmitter`.